Here's a showcase of the local historic treasures we've helped preserve over the years.

 33 Deacon Lane, Brevard

 Built by Thomas C. and Mary Belle Galloway between 1905 and 1910, the house is an excellent example of late-Victorian/Queen Anne form with Colonial Revival detailing, typical of early twentieth century houses in the Brevard area.
-After Thomas C. Galloway’s death, his wife Mary Belle and her new husband Samuel Radford, lived in the house and kept boarders.
-After Mr. Samuel Radford’s death the house was sold to Mr. Henry, the Town Manager of Brevard at the time.
+After Thomas C. Galloway’s death, his wife Mary Belle and her new husband, Samuel Radford lived in the house and kept boarders.
+After Mr. Samuel Radford’s death the house was sold to Mr. Henry who was the Town Manager of Brevard.